Klee–Minty cube: Worst case

 Modifications of the Klee–Minty construction showed similar exponential time complexity for other pivoting rules of simplex type, which maintain primal feasibility, such as Bland's rule.
 Another modification showed that the criss-cross algorithm, which does not maintain primal feasibility, also visits all the corners of a modified Klee–Minty cube.
 Like the simplex algorithm, the criss-cross algorithm visits all 8 corners of the three-dimensional cube in the worst case.

 Path-following algorithms

-Further modifications of the Klee–Minty cube have shown poor performance of central-path–following algorithms for linear optimization, in that the central path comes arbitrarily close to each of the corners of a cube.
-This "vertex-stalking" performance is surprising, because such path-following algorithms have polynomial-time complexity for linear optimization.
+Further modifications of the Klee–Minty cube have shown the poor performance of central-path–following algorithms for linear optimization, in that the central path comes arbitrarily close to each of the corners of a cube.
+This "vertex-stalking" performance is surprising because such path-following algorithms have polynomial-time complexity for linear optimization.